-The origins of Aceto Balsamico del Duca go back to the end of the 19th century, when Adriano Grosoli was the owner of a prestigious delicatessen established in 1891, where he sold self-produced specialities such as salami, sausages, meat, cheese, wine and Balsamic Vinegar.
+The origins of the company Aceto Balsamico del Duca go back to the end of the 19th century, when Adriano Grosoli, the owner of a prestigious delicatessen, “Premiata Salumeria Grosoli”, established in 1891, started the sale of self-produced specialties such as salami, sausages, meat, Parmigiano Reggiano cheese, Lambrusco wine, and Balsamic Vinegar.
 On Adriano’s death, the company passed to his son Mario and, in 1972, to his grandson Adriano who is the current owner.
-In 1974 Adriano, with the support of his wife Luciana, decided to devote all their energy exclusively to the production of Balsamic Vinegar of Modena (Aceto Balsamico di Modena).
-In 1980 his daughter Mariangela joined the company, followed by her sister Alessandra.
-The historical premises of the company – which are today used for ageing the Traditional Balsamic Vinegar of Modena (Aceto Balsamico Tradizionale di Modena DOP) – is located in a compound centred around an ancient brick kiln, with its characteristic elliptical shape and wooden beam ceilings, which was built during the XVII century.
-In 1992 a new facility was opened to meet the requirements for new space due to the increasing demand of Balsamic Vinegar of Modena, and this was expanded in 2004.
-It houses the oak barrels for ageing Balsamic Vinegar of Modena, along with modern bottling line with the most recent technology while maintaining the product’s traditional values.
-Further a new elegant building for the offices was built just at its side.
+In 1974 Adriano, with the support of his wife Luciana, decided to devote all his energy exclusively to the production of Balsamic Vinegar of Modena (Aceto Balsamico di Modena).
+In the eighties, his daughters Mariangela and Alessandra entered the business management of the firm and today, Grosoli family continues to produce with the same passion and experience passed on through four generations.
+The historical premises of the company – which today is used for aging the Traditional Balsamic Vinegar of Modena PDO (Aceto Balsamico Tradizionale di Modena DOP) – is located in an ancient brick-kiln, with its characteristic elliptical shape and wooden beam ceilings, which was built approximately in the XVII century.
+In 1992, a new premises was opened to meet the requirements for more space due to the increasing demand of Balsamic Vinegar of Modena, and this was expanded in 2004.
+It houses the oak barrels for maturing and aging Balsamic Vinegar of Modena, along with modern bottling line with the most recent technology while maintaining the product’s traditional values.
+Some time later, a new elegant building for the offices was built.